Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1_short_2.md

 ![image](https://github.com/user-attachments/assets/1670e82a-f623-4396-9c20-84bef8d20f90)

 A/Ai: suppose that A is transitive and Ai is inverse functional.
 This implies that A is functional.
-However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
+However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property.
 Therefore, it does not hold that A is transitive and Ai is inverse functional.

 Ai/A: suppose that Ai is transitive and A is inverse functional.
 This implies that Ai is functional.
-However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
+However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property.
 Therefore, it does not hold that Ai is transitive and A is inverse functional.

 B/A: suppose that B is transitive and A is inverse functional.
-Since B is a subproperty of A, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
+Since B is a subproperty of A, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property.
 Therefore, it does not hold that B is transitive and A is inverse functional.

 B/Ai: suppose that B is transitive and Ai is inverse functional.
 This implies that A is functional.
-Since B is a subproperty of A, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
+Since B is a subproperty of A, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property.
 Therefore, it does not hold that B is transitive and Ai is inverse functional.

 B/Bi: suppose that B is transitive and Bi is inverse functional.
 This implies that B is functional.
-However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
+However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property.
 Therefore, it does not hold that B is transitive and Bi is inverse functional.

 Bi/A: suppose that Bi is transitive and A is inverse functional.
 This implies that Ai is functional.
-Since Bi is a subproperty of Ai, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and inverse functional because it creates a complex property chain.
+Since Bi is a subproperty of Ai, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and inverse functional because it creates a complex property.
 Therefore, it does not hold that Bi is transitive and A is inverse functional.

 Bi/Ai: suppose that Bi is transitive and Ai is inverse functional.
 Since Bi is a subproperty of Ai, any instance of Bi should be that of Ai.
-However, according to Exercise 1, an object property can't both be transitive and inverse functional because it creates a complex property chain.
+However, according to Exercise 1, an object property can't both be transitive and inverse functional because it creates a complex property.
 Therefore, it does not hold that Bi is transitive and Ai is inverse functional.

 Bi/B: suppose that Bi is transitive and B is inverse functional.
 This implies that Bi is functional.
-However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property chain.
+However, according to Exercise 1, an object property can't both be transitive and functional because it creates a complex property.
 Therefore, it does not hold that Bi is transitive and B is inverse functional.